dragoa/MachineLearning/README.md

 # Machine Learning
-This repository contains machine learning projects and notebooks for the courses of Machine Learning and Data Analysis and Trustworthy Artificial Intelligence.
+Hi!
+This is my repository that contains machine learning projects and notebooks for the courses of Machine Learning and Data Analysis and Trustworthy Artificial Intelligence.
 Feel free to checkout and explore.